 To divert unnecessary textile waste by creating genderless apparel from fabric scraps collected from tailor shops across New England.
 As well as giving new attitude to previously loved, upcycled garments.

-Named after rockstar and fashion icon, Stevie Nicks, Stevie Leigh Andrascik has always had an interest in fashion and music.
+Named after Stevie Nicks, the lead singer of Fleetwood Mac and fashion icon, Stevie Leigh Andrascik has always had an interest in fashion and music.
 It is no coincidence that she has created a brand merging her two favorite things.

 Graduating from Parsons: The New School for Design with a BFA in sustainable fashion design in 2014, Stevie found herself working in a tailor shop in Massachusetts shortly afterwards.
 As she learned to become a master tailor, dissecting and rebuilding suits, dresses and denim from brands such as Canali, Hugo Boss, Ted Baker, Theory and AG, Stevie became distraught at how much waste her little shop just outside of Boston created everyday just to have a factory made garment fit a real life customer body.

-Chronicling her journey on her instagram page (@ItsMeStevieLeigh), Stevie shares her process in her studio reassembling the upcycle denim scraps and giving them new life with a punk rock attitude.
+Chronicling her journey on her Instagram page (@ItsMeStevieLeigh), Stevie shares her process in her studio reassembling the upcycled denim scraps and giving them new life with a punk rock attitude.
 Dressing musicians and music lovers, Stevie has showcased her work throughout New England.
-Including at Vans Warped Tour, Salem Halloween Market, Trenton Punk Rock Flea Market, Artists & Fleas and many more.
+Including at Vans Warped Tour, Boston Hassle Flea, Salem Halloween Market, Trenton Punk Rock Flea Market, Artists & Fleas and many more.